 Revit Technology Corporation was founded by former Parametric Technology Corporation developers who aspired to create the “first parametric building modeler for architects and building design professionals” (RTC 2000a).
-Prior to being acquired by Autodesk in 2002, the Revit website used to greet visitors with a fairly oblique definition of parametric:
+Before being acquired by Autodesk in 2002, the Revit website used to greet visitors with a fairly oblique definition of parametric:

-Only in the last decade has parametric modelling gone from being a mathematical trick employed by Gaudí, Otto, Sutherland, and some engineers now to being a regular part of architectural practice.
-While in mathematics parametric signifies a set of quantities expressed as an explicit function of a number of independent parameters, in architecture this is complemented by a utilitarian dogma for exploring the possibilities offered by the model.
+Only in the last decade has parametric modelling gone from being a mathematical method employed by Gaudí, Otto, Sutherland, and some engineers, to being a regular part of architectural practice.
+While in mathematics parametric signifies a set of quantities expressed as an explicit function of a number of independent parameters, in architecture the term parametric is often accompanied by a utilitarian need to explore the possibilities of the model.
 This exploration is facilitated both through the modification of model parameters and through the modification of model relationships.
-In the present day, parametric modelling is no long the exclusive domain of overtly parametric tools like CATIA and Pro/ENGINEER.
-Parametric equations quietly drive many BIM tools, they manifest in textual scripting languages, and they are exposed by graph-based visual scripting interfaces.
+In the present day, parametric modelling is no longer the exclusive domain of overtly parametric tools like CATIA and Pro/ENGINEER.
+Instead, parametric equations quietly drive many BIM tools, they manifest in textual scripting languages, and they are exposed by graph-based visual scripting interfaces.
 Parametric modelling is present, in some form, on most contemporary architecture projects.
 It is this rapid expansion in the application of parametric modelling that has understandably led to some confusion over its meaning.

 Gerber claims Ruiter’s paper was published in Advances in Computer Graphics III (1988).
 When I looked at this book, none of the papers were titled Parametric Design and none of the papers were written by Ruiter (he was the editor not writer).
 As best I can tell, there never was a paper titled Parametric Design produced in 1988.
 The first reference I can find to Ruiter’s supposed paper is in the bibliography of Javier Monedero’s 1997 paper, Parametric Design: A Review and Some Experiences.
 It is unclear why Monedero included the seemingly incorrect citation since he never made reference to it in the text of his paper.
 As an aside: the word parametric does appear four times in Advances in Computer Graphics III – on pages 34, 218, 224, & 269 – which indicates that the use of parametric in relation to design was not novel at the time.